Civil-Service-Human-Resources/cshr-ats-adaptor/README.md

 1. **cshr.api.service.vacancy.save.password** - A default version exists in application.yml.
 If this needs to be overriden supply the value when setting this environment variable.
 1. **cshr.ats.vendor.id** - A default version exists in application.yml.
 If this needs to be overriden supply the value when setting this environment variable.
 1. **cshr.jobrun.audit.directory** - The directory where process audit log files are written.
 A default version exists in application.yml.
 If this needs to be overriden supply the value when setting this environment variable.
 1. **cshr.jobrun.audit.basefilename** - The basename of the process audit log filename.
 The system appends a datetimestamp to the base file name.
 A default version exists in application.yml.
 If this needs to be overriden supply the value when setting this environment variable.
+1. **spring.security.service.username** - The basic auth username required to access this service.
+The default developer value must be overridden for all non developer environments.
+1. **spring.security.service.password** - The basic auth password required to access this service.
+The default developer value must be overridden for all non developer environments.